Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 Accommodation Hotel (B,L,D)

-After breakfast we will meet for a final time to enjoy a presentation of our best images.
+WPH services finish after breakfast.
 Whenever your homeward flight is scheduled, transfers are included to Ilulissat’s small airport.
 Check out from the hotel will be around 11:00 am.
 You may be thinking of extending your stay in Greenland for a few days, if this is the case just get in touch and we may have some ideas to help you plan this!
 If you are planning to fly in from Iceland we will be happy to organise some extra days here too.
 Wild Photography Holidays services finish after breakfast and the transfer to Ilulissat Airport.

 (B)